darmarj/Polaris/docs/blog/index.md

   }
 </style>

-# Blog

 ## [Wd Skype]

 __This is the story of the time onboard.
-Most of in spirite on stay on focus and pay aggressive for the next step! __
+Most of in spirite on stay on focus and pay aggressive for the next step!__

 <aside class="mdx-author" markdown>
 ![@darmarj][@darmarj avatar]